 Hikers should stay on designated boardwalks and trails.
 Be aware of your surroundings especially during the spring, summer and fall when venomous rattlesnakes, including sidewinders, are still active.
 Do not disturb, injure or kill them.

-The refuge does not allow horseback riding, fishing, camping, open fires, fireworks, off-road vehicles, swimming in springs or streams or collecting of plants, animals, geological formations or artifacts.
+The refuge does not allow horseback riding, fishing, camping, open fires, fireworks, off-road vehicles, swimming in springs or streams (swimming is allowed ONLY in Crystal RESERVOIR) or collecting of plants, animals, geological formations or artifacts.

 Only non-motorized boats or boats with electric motors are permitted on the refuge and only on Crystal and Peterson Reservoirs.
 Watercraft must be in compliance with all applicable state and federal rules.
 Help protect your boat and Nevada's waters by thoroughly cleaning your boat prior to entering any body of water and checking for aquatic hitchhikers, such as the quagga mussel.
 For more information visit http://100thmeridian.org